-Section 1.
-Enumeration of Officers.
-The officers of the association shall be a president, who shall at all times be a member of the board of directors, a vice president, a secretary, a treasurer, and a committee liaison, as well as such other officers as the board may from time to time by resolution create.
+Section 1 Creation of Director Positions.
+The officers of the Board of Directors shall be a president, a vice president, a secretary, a treasurer, and a committee liaison who shall at all times be a member of the board of directors.
+Other officers of the HOA shall be the members of the committees created in Article XVI or created elsewhere in these bylaws, as well as such other officers as the board may from time to time by resolution create.

 Section 2.
-Election of Officers.
-The election of officers shall take place at the first meeting of the board of directors following each annual meeting of members.
+Election of Board Positions.
+The Board of Directors will hold an election for the positions of president, vice president, secretary, treasurer and committee liaison at the first meeting of the board of directors following each annual meeting of members.

-Section 4.
-Special Appointments.
-The board may elect such other officers as the affairs in the association may require, each of whom shall hold office for such period, have such authority, and perform such duties as the board, from time to time, may determine.
+Section 3 Special Appointments.
+The board may appoint such other officers as the affairs in the association may require, each of whom shall hold office for such period, have such authority, and perform such duties as the board, from time to time, may determine.